-- Continue to feed your baby when she wants to be fed, about 7 to 8 times a day.
+- Continue to feed your baby when they want to be fed, about 7 to 8 times a day.

 - Your baby may be going longer between feedings and have fewer poopy diapers, and that's okay.

 - Spitting up is common.
 Holding your baby upright in your arms, in a swing, or in a car seat for about 30 minutes after feeding may help.
-Make sure you continue to burp her after each feeding.
+Make sure you continue to burp them after each feeding.

 - Don't give your baby infant cereal, juice, or other solids yet.
-Her digestive system is not ready.
+Their digestive system is not ready.
 And NO water.

 Sleeping Questions You May Have

 - I'm so tired -- when will my baby sleep through the night?

-- How can I help my baby learn to go to sleep on her own?
+- How can I help my baby learn to go to sleep on their own?

 - Just hang in there!
 Your baby may start sleeping for 6-hour stretches at night very soon -- some babies do this as early as 10 weeks of age.

 - To encourage night sleep, change or feed your baby at night with low lights on and don't play with your baby right before bed.
 This way, your baby knows it's time to sleep, not play.

-- To help your baby go to sleep on her own, put your baby down when she's drowsy, not overly tired.
+- To help your baby go to sleep on their own, put your baby down when they are drowsy, not overly tired.

 This is also a great time to start talking to your baby.
-She'll be fascinated by your voice and will likely respond with coos and smiles!
+They'll be fascinated by your voice and will likely respond with coos and smiles!
 And enjoy every moment -- your baby will change quickly!